Polar Bears of Svalbard

 - guides and crew on board

-- highly experience expedition leader with arctic and antarctic experience
+- highly experienced expedition leader with arctic experience

 - all landings with zodiacs